Projektanker/kicad-db-lib/README.md

 #### Fields:

 Add or delete custom fields like manufacturer, order codes etc.
+⚠️ **Warning:** Fields do not support a space character.
+Use `_` instead.

 ### Add, update, delete part